 Covenant Campus Ministries exists to glorify God through making disciples of all people by the powerful Gospel of Jesus Christ.
 We are a people passionate about Jesus, His Church and His Word.
 We love to study His Word, worship Him and have great fellowship with one another.
 We also have a heart for Discipleship, Evangelism and Missions.

-Health & Movement Science Club
+Health and Movement Club (Exercise Science Club)

 Fellowship of Christian Athletes

 The Fellowship of Christian Athletes is a campus ministry that meets weekly for the purpose of discipleship, evangelism, outreach and fellowship using the platform of athletes.